MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroVG/avdLoader.rst

 .. code-block::

-   java -jar [path_to_platform]/source/tools/vectorimage-converter.jar --input originalImage.xml --avd myImage.xml
+   java -cp [path_to_platform]/source/tools/imagegenerator-vectorimage.jar com.microej.converter.vectorimage.Main --input originalImage.xml --avd myImage.xml

 This processes the input Vector Drawable ``originalImage.xml`` and outputs a Vector Drawable ``myImage.xml`` which is compliant with the library and optimized for runtime loading.